Jhilmil

 Jhilmil Residential Area is a residential housing project developed in Keraniganj Upazila by Rajdhani Unnayan Kartripakkha (Capital Development Authority) as a suburb of Dhaka.

 History

-The project was founded in 1997, adjacent to Dhaka-Mawa Highway in Keraniganj.
-It has a total of 1,635 plots for housing and Rajdhani Unnayan Kartripakkha plans to build 12 thousand apartments.
-The proposed Mass Rapid Transit will have a station for line 1 in the project.
+The project was founded in 1997, adjacent to the Dhaka-Mawa Highway in Keraniganj.
+It has a total of 1,635 plots for housing, and Rajdhani Unnayan Kartripakkha plans to build 12,000 apartments.
+After the fall of the Sheikh Hasina-led Awami League government, the contract with BNG Global Holdings and Consortium, signed in 2017, to construct 14,000 residential apartments was cancelled.
+The decision was taken by Finance Minister Amir Khasru Mahmud Chowdhury.

+The proposed Mass Rapid Transit will include a station for line 1.
 The project has been included in a future ring road around Dhaka.
-The project is comparatively smaller than other housing projects of Rajuk.
+The project is smaller than other Rajuk housing projects.